joeryan/100days/README.md

 - SCRT Session data extractor (extract hostnames and addresses from SCRT sessions folder structure
 #### Day 6:
 - created calc.py with simple calculator functions that also operate on dice
+#### Day 7-10:
+- simple menu driven program based on cybrary.it python for securty professionals course (journeyman section)
+- completed tests for functionality and refactoring practice